coral-lab-asu/coral-lab-asu.github.io/publications_new.md

         <p class="pub-abstract">

-             Vision-language models (VLMs) excel at tasks requiring joint understanding of visual and lin guistic information.
+             Vision-language models (VLMs) excel at tasks requiring joint understanding of visual and linguistic information.
 A particularly promising yet under-explored application for these models lies in answering questions based on various kinds of maps.
 This study investigates the efficacy of VLMs in answering questions based on choropleth maps, which are widely used for data analysis and representation.
-To facilitate and encourage research in this area, we intro duce a novel map-based question-answering benchmark, consisting of maps from three geographical regions (United States, India,
+To facilitate and encourage research in this area, we introduce a novel map-based question-answering benchmark, consisting of maps from three geographical regions (United States, India,
  China), each containing 1000 questions.
 Our